colomafarre/colomafarre.github.io/about.md

     - /img/fondos/IMG_2509.JPG
 ---

-**Family on the go** is a blog about us: Coloma (me), Joe (my husband) and Ramona (our 16 months old daughter).
+**Family on the go** is a blog about us: Coloma (me), Joe (my husband) and Ramona (our 16 month old daughter).
 <a href="/img/ourstory/IMG_4933.JPG"> <img border="0" alt="Caption goes here" src = "/img/ourstory/IMG_4933.JPG" width = "200"></a>

-I am from Santa Coloma de Queralt, a tiny town in the middle of Catalunya, Spain.
-I am an Early CHildhood teacher and psicopedagist, working as a full time mom now.
-I like to spend time outside, paint watercolors, learn new skills, travel and spend time with my family and friends.
+I am from Santa Coloma de Queralt, a tiny town in the middle of Catalonia, Spain.
+I am an early childhood teacher and educational psychologist, working as a full time mom now.
+I like to spend time outside, paint watercolors, learn new skills, travel and hang out with my family and friends.

 <a href="/img/ourstory/IMG_5457.JPG"> <img border="0" alt="Caption goes here" src = "/img/ourstory/IMG_5457.JPG" width = "200"></a>